Posted by Julie • September 19, 2018 (Last modified August 2, 2023) • 7 min read

 Yes: The employee has the right skills and personality.
 Great!

 No: Uh oh.
 Start documenting.
-Hopefully, you’ve taken a few notes along the way.
+Hopefully, you’ve already taken a few notes along the way.

-Yes: The employee is right where he/she needs to be, at the right pace.
+Yes: The employee is right where they need to be, at the right pace.

 No: Do you need to provide more training?
 Does it look like the employee might be overqualified and need additional responsibilities?